-- This information is taken from the MQ1150 SMF print program - In this truly fine 'bad example', the volume and overuse of a single bufferpool and pageset - Messages were being read (RIO) at the same time they were having to be flushed to disk - This created a huge amount of overhead in the queue manager, and caused a number of slowdowns as real I/O had to take place. - In this case breaking up the queues in this pageset into multiple pagesets greatly reduced the contention.
+- This information is taken from the old MQ1150 SMF print program - In this truly fine 'bad example', the volume and overuse of a single bufferpool and pageset - The SMF interval was really short for this evaluation, 2 minutes - Messages were being read (RIO) at the same time they were having to be flushed to disk - This created a huge amount of overhead in the queue manager, and caused a number of slowdowns as real I/O had to take place. - In this case breaking up the queues in this pageset into multiple pagesets greatly reduced the contention.
 Contention reduction made a substantial improvement in performance, and lower CPU utilization for the queue manager as a whole.